richmahn/en_tn/luk/01/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart long prayers or prophesies.
-For this reason, the ULB and many other English translations indent the lines of 1:46-55, 68-79.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 1:46-55, 68-79.

 #### Special concepts in this chapter ####